Breast Augmentation Sydney

 What is the cost of a breast augmentation?

 Above all else, we warn all patients against cheap breast augmentations that are found online or from not so reputable sources.
 For an augmentation to be cheap, whoever is offering it, will have to cut some sort of costs whether it be the quality of the implant, the safety of the anaesthetic or even the state of the operating facilities.
 Worse still is that most people are unhappy with their results from these cheaper options either because of botched surgeries or poor execution, requiring extensive and costly surgeries to get the breasts back to normal.
-Our breast augmentation costs $10,990 which includes the anaesthetist's fee, safe general anaesthetic, post-operative garments, the surgical assistant's fee and finally unlimited follow ups.
+Our breast augmentation costs include the anaesthetist's fee, safe general anaesthetic, post-operative garments, the surgical assistant's fee and finally unlimited follow ups.
 Choose great care with Dr Moradi.

 Are breast implants safe?